tefinger/hassio-addons/deconz/README.md

 If using RaspBee, you may need to edit config.txt on the root of your SD card for your RaspBee to be recognized and assigned a device name: see https://github.com/marthoc/hassio-addons/blob/master/deconz/RASPBEE-SETUP.md.

-Before starting the add-on for the first time, in the add-on config you must specify the device name that has been assigned to your RaspBee/Conbee.
-Specify the device name in quotes (e.g. "/dev/ttyUSB0").
-The other config options have sensible defaults that should not need to be changed.
+Before starting the add-on for the first time after installing **or upgrading**, in the add-on config you must specify the device name that has been assigned to your RaspBee/Conbee as the "deconz_device".
+Replace **null** and specify the device name in quotes (e.g. "/dev/ttyUSB0" or "/dev/ttyAMA0").
+The other config options have sensible defaults that should not need to be changed unless you are debugging.

 ## Adding ZigBee Devices

-After installing and starting this addon in Hass.io, access the deCONZ WebUI to add ZigBee devices: http://hassio.local:8080
+After installing and starting this addon in Hass.io, access the deCONZ WebUI ("Phoscon") to add ZigBee devices: http://hassio.local:8080

 The default username/password is delight/delight.